Some people are claiming that Alaska is experiencing some kind of salmon

 This is not a salmon crisis, it is a NPFMC membership crisis and if it

 continues, it will eventually collapse all of our fisheries interests.

 A local rock-perching observer of Gulf of Alaska fisheries who is fed up with the lies and deceptions rampant in Kodiak regarding the world's dirtiest fishing gear type, trawling.
 Unless bycatch and benthic damage are brought under control, the short term profits of trawling will result in the death of the Goose that lays the golden eggs...the Gulf of Alaska.
-Join us in our fight to overthrow the corporate oligarchs and democratize Alaska fisheries.
+Join us in our fight to overthrow the corporate oligarchs and democratize Alaska fisheries for long term sustainability.